 - Face masks are compulsory for anyone aged six and over in public, both inside and outside, if it isn't possible to maintain social distance

 - Schools were partially reopened from 26 May.
 This will allow for revision classes and state exams but a full reopening is not expected until September

-- From 11 May customers were able to order a beer in a terrace bar, but bars and restaurants will not fully reopen until 10 June, adhering to strict social distancing guidelines and only at 50% capacity
+- From 11 May customers were able to order a beer in a terrace bar, but bars and restaurants did not fully reopen until 10 June, adhering to strict social distancing guidelines and only at 50% capacity

 Switzerland: Museums and restaurants return